- Two-year courses

 The T-Level study programme is eligible for UCAS points.
 Please check the UCAS website for more information.

-The purpose of the Level 3 Technical Qualification (TQ) in Healthcare Science is to ensure students have the knowledge and skills needed to progress into skilled employment or higher-level technical training relevant to the T-Level.
+The purpose of the level 3 Technical Qualification (TQ) in Health is to ensure students have the knowledge and skills needed to progress into skilled employment or higher-level technical training relevant to the T-Level.

 Course fees are per year for full-time & degree-level courses, and per course for part-time courses.